-Sowenna will provide a safe space where young people will be supported to recover from severe mental illness.
-Sending vulnerable children far from home requiring parents to travel long distances can have a devastating impact on the children and their families.
-Sowenna will support approximately 116 young people each year either in hospital or as an outpatient, and we will be offering each patient a personalised programme of care.
-Jane Ninnis, a parent explains her first hand experience of this.
+Sowenna will provide a safe space where young people will be supported in their recovery from severe mental illness.
+Sending vulnerable children far from home, where parents have to travel long distances to visit, can have a devastating impact on the child and their families.
+Sowenna will support approximately 116 young people each year, either in hospital or as an outpatient, and we will be offering each patient a personalised programme of care.
+Jane Ninnis, a parent and a Sowenna Appeal board member, explains her first hand experience in our short film below.

 The Sowenna Appeal is raising funds to provide facilities and equipment that go above and beyond the build and hospital beds funded by the NHS.
-Icing on the cake items and specialist areas that will really make a difference to young peoples’ recovery, health and wellbeing, and will transform Cornwall’s first child and adolescent mental health unit from a high quality centre, to the best in the country.
+'Icing on the cake' items, and specialist areas that will make a difference to young peoples’ recovery, and health and wellbeing, will transform Cornwall’s first child and adolescent mental health unit from a high quality centre, to the best in the country.

-- parental accommodation, to allow families to stay over and make admission less unsettling
+- Parental accommodation to allow families to stay over and make admission less unsettling.

-- a café area to allow visits with family and friends to happen in a friendly space
+- A café area to allow visits with family and friends to happen in a friendly space.

-- a gym; plus fitness, yoga and sports equipment
+- A gym; plus fitness, yoga and sports equipment.

-- therapeutic and sensory gardens
+- Therapeutic and sensory gardens.

-- equipment for music, art and cooking
+- Equipment for music, art and cooking.

 “Sowenna enables a collaboration of medical support with the holistic needs of a person whether it be social, physical or environmental, which is fundamental for the success of regaining balance of an individual’s mental health and therefore more likely to aid long term success.”